RubyMoney/google_currency/README.md

 This gem extends Money::Bank::VariableExchange with Money::Bank::GoogleCurrency
 and gives you access to the current Google Currency exchange rates.

+You have to load one of the JSON libraries supported by [MultiJSON](https://github.com/intridea/multi_json) (`json` for example) if it's not already loaded by your application.
+In a Rails application, ActiveSupport provides a JSON implementation that is automatically recognized.

 Usage
 -----

     require 'money'
     require 'money/bank/google_currency'
+    require 'json'

     # set default bank to instance of GoogleCurrency
     Money.default_bank = Money::Bank::GoogleCurrency.new